Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-974-enforce_upload_chunk_size.md

 ## Logical View

 A critical issue was recently exposed with the chunked upload capability.
 The  storage provider (Swift), is configured with a set maximum number of segments (i.e. Data Service chunks), beyond which it cannot coalesce a large file.
-To remedy this situation, the API will be extended to enforce a minumum chunk size, based on the overall file size and max segments setting.
+To remedy this situation, the API will be extended to enforce the maximum number of chunks that can be uploaded for a single file.

 #### Summary of impacted APIs